-13 Karam Mohamed Karam: Dispute Settlement Amongst Nomadic Societies: the case of the Sudan, M.Soc.Sc., University of Birmingham, 1981.

-Another equally important and more immediate cause is the breakdown or dispute settlement.
+13 Karam Mohamed Karam: Dispute Settlement Amongst Nomadic Societies: the case of the Sudan, M.Soc.Sc., University of Birmingham, 1981 Another equally important and more immediate cause is the breakdown of dispute settlement.

-East went largely unnoticed except as security problems by a government concerned to promote a stable support group of yeoman farmers.
+Tast went largely unnoticed except as security problems by a government concerned to promote a stable support group of yeoman farmers.

 In terms of the distribution of water, the coming of national politics to the Sudan has favoured the central area of the country - an area already favoured by its rivers.
-Table 2 shows a clear decline in the share of Western Provinces in the proportion of <a href="https://hatto.com/hat
+Table 2 shows a clear decline in the share of Western Provinces in the proportion of hafirs constructed over time, among the Northern Provinces.